-- 6.4 A formal request must be sent to absence@qebarnet.co.uk.
-If the School feels that it needs to see further supporting evidence, such as a hospital letter or proof of a performance taking place, the parent will subsequently be asked to provide it. - 6.5 Parents must give reasonable notice of their request; this will depend on the circumstances, but this will consist of at least several days. - 6.6 Only the School may authorise such absences, and no authorisations will be made retrospectively. - 6.7 Parents will be informed by the School via email (from a member of the Senior Leadership Team or their son's Head of Year) as to whether their request for future absence has been authorised or not. - 6.8 The relevant entry will then be made on the attendance register in advance. - 6.9 Factors taken into account when deciding to grant future authorised absence: - a.
+- 6.7 Parents will be informed by the School via email (from a member of the Senior Leadership Team or their son's Head of Year) as to whether their request for future absence has been authorised or not. - 6.8 The relevant entry will then be made on the attendance register in advance. - 6.9 Factors taken into account when deciding to grant future authorised absence: - a.
 Parents cannot demand leave of absence in term time as a right.
 When considering whether to authorise individual requests for authorised absence, the School will consider: - The nature of the event e.g. how significant or exceptional it is; - Whether and how much advance notice was given; - The frequency of similar previous requests; - The overall attendance record of the pupil concerned; - The pupil's stage of education and progress; - The time of year e.g. proximity to a test or exam period - b.
 Parents should try, where possible, to arrange non-emergency and routine medical, dental and orthodontic appointments outside of School hours; - c.
 There is an expectation that absences due to appointments will entail the pupil missing only a small part of the School day, or as little as possible.
 Pupils in Years 7-10 must be collected from the School, by a parent or other nominated adult, and brought back after the appointment; - d.
-Parents are urged in the strongest terms to avoid booking family holidays in termtime as authorised absence will only be granted for this purpose in exceptional circumstances.
-If permission is granted but parents keep their son away from e.
+Parents are urged in the strongest terms to avoid booking family holidays in term-time as authorised absence will only be granted for this purpose in exceptional circumstances.
+If permission is granted but parents keep their son away from School for longer than was agreed, the extra days will be treated as unauthorised absence; and - e.
 Requests for absence for the purposes of religious observance will be authorised, provided the day in question is exclusively set apart for religious observance by the religious body to which the parents belong.
 Other than in exceptional circumstances, absence around a period of religious observance should be limited to one day.